raganwald-deprecated/homoiconic/2009-01-02/flight_of_the_phoenix.md

 (You can skip this bit if you've heard it before.)

-Pete Forde and Meghann Millard of [Unspace](http://www.unspace.ca/ "Unspace") decided to organize the [RubyFringe](http://rubyfringe.com/ "RubyFringe: Deep nerd tech with punk rock spirit.") conference (and a whole bunch of other people, please forgive me for not making a comprehensive list).
+Pete Forde and Meghann Millard of [Unspace Interactive](http://www.unspace.ca/ "Unspace") decided to organize the [RubyFringe](http://rubyfringe.com/ "RubyFringe: Deep nerd tech with punk rock spirit.") conference (and a whole bunch of other people, please forgive me for not making a comprehensive list).
 I pinged Pete the moment I heard about it and asked what I could do to help, with an offer to speak if he cared to have his audience bored to tears.

 Pete said go ahead and gave me a "blank cheque" to present on any topic of my choosing.
 Pete, thanks for the trust.